Lavender Hall Kindergarten (HS)

 Lavender Hall provides and supports special educational needs and ensuring they are supported.

-Our dedicated SEN co-ordinator is Deborah Graham.
-Deborah holds all the operational policies which includes a broad balanced curriculum which provides the early identity of children's needs and well-being.
+Our dedicated SEN co-ordinators are Kim Elford and Kathryn Deex's, they both hold all the operational policies which includes a broad balanced curriculum which provides the early identity of children's needs and well-being.
 We liaise and signpost and work with various practitioners within and outside the nursery.
 Parental involvement is adhered to when updating plans, resources and all general support.
 Training is accessible to all staff and updated with the support of the Principal.
 We accept all children/families with special needs at Lavender Hall.
 We exercise the rights of various diets, religions, cultures and see that all the children's needs are met, this includes disabled children with SEN.